mtelvers/stmichaels/_posts/2025-02-02-candlemas.md

 **St Michael and All Angels -- a Parish under the Patronage of Our Lady of Walsingham**

+# COLLECT

-**COLLECT:** Almighty and ever-living God, clothed in majesty, whose beloved Son was this day presented in the Temple in substance of our
+Almighty and ever-living God, clothed in majesty, whose beloved Son was this day presented in the Temple in substance of our
 flesh: